MariFlam/yahtzee/TechnicalAssessment-task-1/README.md

 The candidate must implement the missing logic, and test that the application works as intended.

 The rules for yahtzee are presented on the home page.
-The actually yahtzee game can be found here: /Home/Yahtzee.
+The actual yahtzee game can be found here: /Home/Yahtzee.

 # Addtional information